 Here at ThoughtTrace, we’ve spent the last six months researching whether or not a Transformer architecture like BERT would improve our product.
 And in another month or so, we’ll be back to tell you what our decision was!
 But for now, we’d like to share some of the thought processes that we, as a Data Science team, go through in evaluating the relevance and appropriateness of state-of-the-art research in our products.
 Below you’ll see some of the factors that will ultimately contribute to our final decision.

-- Increasing performance through contextual nuance
+The Good: Increasing performance through contextual nuance

 Machine learning models struggle to gain any information directly from text.
 Instead, the desired text is encoded into numbers (a format much more conducive to machine learning algorithms).
 Traditionally the way this has always been done is simple: we simply count up how many times each word in our entire vocabulary appeared.
 So a phrase like “I left money at the bank but he stole it” would look like:

 The deep learning movement has resurfaced some 30-year old models that are much better at taking sequence into account, but one place that these deep learning approaches still fall short is in the ability to distinguish multiple meanings of an individual word.
 In our original example, the word “bank” here could have two meanings: (1) the institution where we keep our money or (2) the side of a river.
 Admittedly, even a human reader would struggle to know which meaning to use in our original example.
 But as soon as we add a second sentence, it becomes clear: But unfortunately, the same words in a different order would be encoded in exactly the same way!
 Take “he left money at the bank but I stole it”, for example.
 Clearly this approach has its shortcomings as it completely ignores the sequence that the words appear in.

 “Malik and I spent the afternoon fishing in a beautiful river by the mountain.
 I left money at the bank but he stole it.”